Spring Theme and Centers for Preschoolers

 After so many years in Education, children still surprise me with the incredible things they can do when you provide them with the right tools.

 Even when many of the above activities cross over and help them develop their fine motor skills, I just wanted to mention a few more.
-These hands-on activities are not only fun but are also educational, and will definitely help your little learners develop their little muscles on their hands and fingers, to prepare them for writing.
+These hands-on activities are not only fun but are also educational, and will help your little learners develop their little muscles on their hands and fingers, to prepare them for writing.
 Some ideas are:

 • Bug fossils: children roll playdough into balls and press plastic bugs into it, to make the bugs’ body prints (fossils) on the playdough.